 Once you’re all set up it’s time to spread the word and a great way to do this is to get listed on blogger networks like Tots100 and BritMums if you are a parent blogger; or in general Klout, Technorati and Love all Blogs.
 Blogger.
 Ed is also great for networking and has a useful forum.

-Becky Goddard-Hill from BabyBudgeting advises to “Find a supportive forum where you can ask question to other bloggers… These are good places to find review opportunities and get some great advice.”
+Becky Goddard-Hill from BabyBudgeting advises to “Find a supportive forum where you can ask questions to other bloggers… These are good places to find review opportunities and get some great advice.”

 Follow other blogs and comment on their posts.
 This will link you to a wider network of readers, get yourself known and allow you to make new interactions and friends along the way.